Youth STEAM Programs at Huntington Memorial Library

 • Ages: 8–15 years old

-• Schedule: STEAM Club and Minecraft Club run every spring and fall programming season; STEAM Ahead events take place one or two times every month during every programming season; Minecraft Camp, STEAM Camp, and Girls Code Camp are offered as four-day camps each summer; LEGO Robotics Camp is a two-day workshop usually held during students’ February break
+• Schedule: STEAM Club and Minecraft Club run every spring and fall programming season; STEAM Ahead events occur one or two times every month during every programming season; Minecraft Camp, STEAM Camp, and Girls Code Camp are offered as four-day camps every summer; LEGO Robotics Camp is usually offered as a two-day workshop during students’ February break

-Youth STEAM Programs include STEAM Club, STEAM Ahead events, Minecraft Club, Minecraft Camp, STEAM Camp, Girls Code Camp, and LEGO Robotics Camp.
-In STEAM Club, participants do the designing, wiring (including the soldering), coding, and any other work their project requires.
-Minecraft activities include Minecraft Club, the library’s longest running STEAM program, and Minecraft Camp, where participants may learn about Mendelian genetics using Minecraft sheep or pandas, research constellations and build scale replicas of them, and practice circuitry skills using redstone to play a simple song.
-Girls Code Camp is led by a female instructor and is designed to help keep girls interested in STEAM and coding at a critical age.
-The LEGO Robotics Camp is run by Dr. Howard Lichtman of Hartwick College and some of his students, who lead a two-day workshop focused on coding LEGO robots.
-HML states that its STEAM programs aim to give every child in the community the opportunity to explore big ideas and new technology, and that the programs are designed to let kids experiment, discover without worrying about a grade, and make friends.
+STEAM Club participants do the designing, wiring (including soldering), coding, and other tasks their projects require.
+Minecraft Club is the library’s longest running STEAM program, and Minecraft Camp is offered every summer.
+Girls Code Camp is led by a female instructor and is described as being designed to help keep girls interested in STEAM and coding at a critical age.
+Every summer, the library offers two four-day camps for STEAM enthusiasts: STEAM Camp and Girls Code Camp.
+LEGO Robotics Camp is a two-day workshop about coding LEGO robots run by Dr. Howard Lichtman of Hartwick College and some of his students, and the library hosts Dr. Lichtman and his students for this program.
+Registration is required for STEAM Club, STEAM Ahead, Minecraft Club, Minecraft Camp, STEAM Camp, Girls Code Camp, and special events such as LEGO Robotics Camp.
+HML states that its STEAM programs aim to give every child in the community the opportunity to explore big ideas and new technology, and that the programs are designed to give kids space to fail and get back up again, to experiment and discover without worrying about a grade, and to make friends.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.